Ujima Radio: Change of ownership and commitments

 Launched in 2008, Ujima Radio changed ownership in 2010 to Ujima CIC with a new management structure, after its parent company CEED went into receivership.

 In 2013, Ujima Radio revised its commitment to Ofcom.

 Programming

-The station provides a popular and accessible range of programmes designed specifically to meet the needs of the African-Caribbean community in the specified areas of Bristol.
-A broad spectrum of appeal ensures strong community support and participation.
+The station provides a range of programmes designed specifically to meet the needs of the African-Caribbean community in the specified areas of Bristol.
+A broad spectrum of appeal ensures community support and participation.
 This includes news, arts and cultural programmes made by the community for the community.
 Plus training in radio production and media skills to support people living in areas of high deprivation, many of whom have been excluded from school and are Not in Education, Employment or Training.

 Ujima Radio and BCFM joined forces in 2013 to launch the One Love Breakfast Show, a joint venture which broadcasts across both stations during weekdays, and in the same year was awarded ‘The Best Idea Into Action Award’ from VOSCUR.